Signed in as:

 Read a welcome letter below from our Executive Director, Mr. John Utterback, and explore the sections below to learn more about the departments and goals of Clare Woods Academy.

-Our Primary Department consists of three cross-categorical classrooms.
+Our Primary Department consists of four cross-categorical classrooms.
 We provide an intensive program with individualized education determined by each student’s IEP.
 Paraprofessionals work with individual students or groups of students, engaging them in meeting individual goals.

 Daily group activities center on calendar, weather activities, songs, stories, concepts, and character development.
 Students then work individually or in small groups, focusing on the core academics which include reading readiness, reading phonics, spelling, math and science.
 All academics are aligned with the Common Core Standards.